Antonio Guterres headed the UN's refugee efforts for a decade

 He will succeed Ban Ki-moon, the South Korean whose second five-year term ends December 31.

-Guterres, who was head of the UN’s refugee agency for 10 years until 2015, emerged as the Security Council’s runaway favorite after the latest in a series of straw polls on Wednesday.
+Guterres, who was head of the UN’s refugee agency for 10 years until 2015, had emerged as the Security Council’s runaway favorite after a series of straw polls.

 Guterres will confront a range of issues, from war-torn Syria and Yemen to the acquisition of nuclear weapons by North Korea and the refugee crisis in Europe.

-Samantha Powers, the United States’ Ambassador to the UN, said the recommendation of Guterres went smoothly because he was widely considered the most competent person for the job based on his experience, vision and versatility on a range of issues.
+Samantha Powers, the United States’ Ambassador to the UN, said last week that the recommendation of Guterres went smoothly because he was widely considered the most competent person for the job based on his experience, vision and versatility on a range of issues.

 “It was remarkably uncontentious, uncontroversial, and I think it speaks to the fact that each of us represent our nation and each of us know how fundamentally important this position is in terms of the welfare of our own citizens,” Powers said after the Security Council’s recommendation.